Athol Fugard biography

 Some of his plays are grouped together.
 Sometimes this is based on the subject matter (the Port Elizabeth plays), sometimes it is based on a period and style (the Statement Plays).

 But no category is complete, and there is overlap (The Township and The Statement Plays) and some plays do not easily fit into any categories.
 Stephen Grey uses alternative categories: Apprenticeship (up to 1957), Social Realism (1958 to1961), Chamber Theatre (1961 to 1970), Improvised Theatre (1966-1973) and Poetic Symbolism (1975 onwards).

 What's the use of a little dream.
 A dream must be big and special.
 It must be the most special thing you can imagine (Valley Song)

 In an interview with Sue Fox (Sunday Times 17 June 1988) Fugard says "I need my own space, and need to be able to get up at 6am and listen to the sound of the garden...
 After some exercise an a breakfast of South Africa muesli...
 I work from 8am until 1pm.
 Word processors, typewriters and ballpoints don't work for me.
 I'm a sensualist writer who need a fountain pen and paper".

-Fugard is married to poet and novelist Sheila Meiring Fugard.
-They have a daughter, Lisa Fugard who is also a novelist.
+Fugard was married to poet and novelist Sheila Meiring Fugard, but divorced.
+They had a daughter, Lisa Fugard who is also a novelist.